 Brattleboro’s elementary students have made significant performance gains in the past few years.
 All of our schools are implementing programs to raise the achievement levels of not only our neediest students but all students.
 These programs are research-based efforts focused on improving teaching and learning, integrating techniques to address student behavior and school climate, and increasing the participation of parents and families.
 We also have continued to offer all our elementary students the opportunity to explore music, the arts and foreign languages; elements important to our community that has come to pride itself on its artistic and cultural diversity.

 Meanwhile, our schools also provide resources that were once strictly the responsibility of the family, ranging from meals to access to healthcare and mental health services.
-As statewide programs to assist families in need are dismantled, schools necessarily pick up the slack.
-Children in distress cannot learn, and the success of all students no matter their background is the goal of all our town schools.

 The Finance Committee’s short sighted recommendation works to deepen the divide between the haves and have-nots.
 Families who want an excellent education for their children, with lots of diverse opportunities and can pay the price, will move to private schools.
 Other families will be left with a more impoverished and less effective public system.
 This long-term does not help the town.
 It will not attract younger people, entrepreneurs, or artists.
 This less desirable system will flatten housing values -- because what family or business wants to move to a place with financially and culturally impoverished schools?